borg286/sevtech/README.md

 * RFTools Powercells transport power interdimensionally

+* Mekanism Universal Cables are probably the best early stage 5 power transfer option.

+* A great early Age 5 power generation is Advanced Generators.
+You can make Low Grade Charcoal in Kilns, mill it up with a horse powered millstone and then pump into a Syngas producer, use the Syngas in a Gas Turbine Generator and you get 1k+ RF/t easily.

 ## Ore Processing

 * Mekanism Metallurgic infusers have a 1:5 tin to copper ratio for making bronze

+* Putting a diamond into the enrichment chamber can get you 8 times the diamonds for the infuser

 * Mekanism Ore quintupling is now available, though very expensive.
 To get started, you will need a Purification Chamber, Crusher, Enrichment Chamber, and the other machines necessary to get them and to maintain them (P.C. requires Oxygen, created by the electrolytic separator when water is processed).
 Note that you cannot ore double with Mekanism, as it creates a different type of iron dust that cannot be processed.
 This forces you to go straight for Ore tripling.
 After getting this, you can slowly progress towards upgrading your machines and power gen, while working towards ore quadrupling and quintupling (4x and 5x).

+* If you silk touch mine Silicon and Redstone, you get Silicon and Redstone Ores.
+You can crush the ores with a Actually Additions crusher into a lot more resources than you would get if you simply mined the geolosys ores.
+This can help you get your 64k drive more easily.
+Other ores this works with is: Lapis, Coal, Nether Quartz (don't silk touch assorted quartz though).

+* Once you have decent power generation, a T1 Void miner from EnvironmentalTech costs only iron and redstone.
+It needs about 660RF/t.

 ## Storage

 * Quantum Storage Disks (from Quantum Storage compat with Refined Storage) store 2.14B items of any types and are very cheap, it trivializes most other storage options in the pack

+* As far as item transfer (if you don't count the computer system), unfortunately there is no Ender IO in the pack.
+The closest thing I could find is Inductive Logistics (and later on xnet might be a better option).

 ## Space